larryaasen/dive/packages/dive_obslib/README.md

 utilizes [Dart FFI](https://dart.dev/guides/libraries/c-interop) to call the native C APIs in libobs.

-This package is used by the [dive](https://pub.dev/packages/dive) package, and is not intended to be used separately.
+This package is designed to be used by the [dive](https://pub.dev/packages/dive) package, and can also be used separately.